cpaelzer/cpaelzer.github.io/content/blogs/002-migration-with-changed-roms.md

 ### Implications on Migration ###

-All of the above works fine as long as you have just one system and sizes of the rom's do not change.
+All of the above works fine as long as you have just one system and sizes of the roms do not change.
-But remember that size is defined by loading from a file, so on a migration the target loads it's local file.
+But remember that size is defined by loading from a file, so on a migration the target loads its local file.
-Things become complex if that file has a different size, like my bionic file of the same as above has:
+Things become complex if that file has a different size.
+For example, let’s look at the bionic version of the rom:

 ```-rw-r--r-- 1 root root 294K Feb  5 14:09 /usr/lib/ipxe/qemu/efi-virtio.rom```

-Now the target of a migration will allocate a power of 2 area that fits 294k which means 512k.
+The target of a migration will allocate a power of 2 area that fits 294k which means 512k.
 This will trigger an [issue](https://bugs.launchpad.net/ubuntu/+source/ipxe/+bug/1713490) on the migration like this:
 `qemu-system-x86_64: Length mismatch: 0000:00:03.0/virtio-net-pci.rom: 0x40000 in != 0x80000: Invalid argument`